VastroRobotics/Web/README.md

 ## Scrolling Architecture

-Section transitions are coordinated through a single `goToSection` helper.
-Each section uses one of two hooks to convert scroll input into calls to this function:
+Section transitions are coordinated through a single `goToSection` helper that takes the **current** and **target** section indices.
+The function determines the animation direction and activates the target section.
+Each section converts scroll input into calls to this helper via one of two hooks:

 - `useSectionScroll` &ndash; always moves between sections based on scroll direction.
 - `useEdgeSectionScroll` &ndash; only moves when the content is at its start or end (used by multi-page sections like About and Timeline).